TyRichards/victory_blue/wp-content/plugins/user-access-manager/readme.txt

     Version		Date      	Changes

+    1.2.5.0     2013/12/13  Improve performance.
+Thanks to all testers.
+                            Add bulk edit feature.

-    1.2.4.3     2013/05/??
-Fix redirect if page is hidden and permalink is active issue.
+    1.2.4.3     2013/05/08  Fix redirect if page is hidden and permalink is active issue.
+                            Fix no access issue.

     1.2.4.2     2013/05/08  Fix pagination issue.
 Thanks to arjenbreur.
                             Fix comment issue.
 Thanks to jpr105.